GokulNaveen2708/Text-Classification-with-UDA-and-BERT/README.md

 3. Translates them back into English.
 4. Composes the paraphrased sentences back into paragraphs.
 5. Go to the back_translate directory and run:

+## Run Back Translation
+Navigate to the back_translate directory and execute the following commands:

 ```bash
 bash download.sh
 bash run.sh